Nonparametric Detection of Anomalous Data Streams: Numerical Results

 \section{Numerical Results}

-In this section, we provide numerical results to demonstrate our theoretical assertions, and compare our MMD-based tests with a number of tests based on other approaches.
+In this section, we provide numerical results to demonstrate our theoretical assertions, and compare our MMD-based tests with a number of other tests.
 We also apply our test to a real data set.